1.Bioelectronics

 The seamless integration of microsystems technology with living organisms inpsires promising routes to the creation of powerful tools in biomedical research and exciting possibilities in clinical medicine.
 By thinking beyond traditional inception of electronics and photonics, we are exploring novel approaches to address unmet clinical needs.
 Those efforts are towards: i) designing biosensing systems, with advanced wearability or implantability, that can offer diagnostic insights in a timely and precise fashion. ii) designing intelligent systems that can ensure clinically safe and dynamically precise delivery of molecular and cellular tools to the targeted tissues and cell types.

-As an example shown here, soft photonic systems constructed from monocrystalline silicon, for precise delivery of light to targeted biological tissues, at dimensions that can approach those of a single cell, with the ability to undergo controlled bioresorption into benign products after a well‐defined operational time, thereby serving as building blocks for silicon‐based bioresorbable photonic systems, with potential broad applicability in diagnosis and therapy.
+Example: Soft photonic systems constructed from monocrystalline silicon, for precise delivery of light to targeted biological tissues, at dimensions that can approach those of a single cell, with the ability to undergo controlled bioresorption into benign products after a well‐defined operational time, thereby serving as building blocks for silicon‐based bioresorbable photonic systems, with potential broad applicability in diagnosis and therapy.

-As an example shown here, bioelectronics with system-level integration in order to enable feedback loops that engage artificial intelligence and real-time coupling between diagnostics and therapeutics
+Example: Bioelectronics with system-level integration in order to enable feedback loops that engage artificial intelligence and real-time coupling between diagnostics and therapeutics

 Profound unknowns about neural network and brain development embed enormous opportunities in developing technologies that treat brain disorders and enhance brain potential.
 However, to develop tools that can unveil those unknowns, the challenges reside mostly on the strong materials mismatch at the neural interface.
 This research theme focuses on fundamental study of charge and photon transports at the biotic-abiotic interface and developing devices that can advance neurotechnology.